gcpug/handy-spanner/README.md

 ### Transaction simulation

 handy-spanner uses sqlite3 in [Shared-Cache Mode](https://www.sqlite.org/sharedcache.html).
-There is a characteristic for the trasactions.
+There is a characteristic in the trasactions.

 * Only one transaction can hold write lock per database to write database tables.
     * Other transactions still can hold read lock.